openSUSE/obs-landing/_posts/deployments/2025-05-21-post-mortem.md

 ## Lessons Learned
 - Test major dependency updates in build-test.opensuse.org before deployment to build.opensuse.org
-- Make sure that the depencencies are compatible with other dependencies in production
+- Make sure that the dependencies are compatible with other dependencies in production

 ## Timeline (All Time in UTC)